daniel-beet/acme.sh.wiki-clone/dnsapi.md

 The `ACMEPROXY_ENDPOINT`, `ACMEPROXY_USERNAME` and `ACMEPROXY_PASSWORD` settings will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of acmeproxy DNS API, please report here: https://github.com/Neilpang/acme.sh/issues/2251

 ## 79. Use internetbs.net API

 Create an API token in your internetbs.net account.